abs51295/ossprojects-wiki/Systers-Portal.md

 ## Project ideas

-### Systers Portal enhancements
+### Systers Portal Meetup app (continuation)

-Develop a set of enhancements for Systers Portal:
-* notification system for new join requests and new comments to posts (and possible other types of notifications in the future)
-* member notifications of being accepted or rejected to join a community
-* enhanced management of Community Users (search, sort fields)
-* invite user to a community, confirm/reject an invitation
-* comment section to posts, approve/reject comments to monitored posts

-**Skills needed**: Python3, Django, HTML, CSS

-**Complexity level**: Average

-### Meetup integration

 Systers used a platform of Meetup.com called Everywhere, but it was discontinued from last December 2014.
 It was FREE and it was perfect for Systers, because it created a global Meetup, and members were able to create local Meetups based on the global Meetup and have more control over their particular Meetup.

-We wanted it to be part of the Portal and not a standalone.
+Therefore we have decided to create our own Meetup app within Systers Portal.
+This project was started last summer during GSoC.
+We need someone to finish Meetup app.
+For that you will need to explore what was done, what needs to be done and what will be nice to have.
 Here is the [requirements document for Meetup integration](https://github.com/systers/portal/blob/develop/docs/requirements/Systers_GSoC15_PortalMeetupProject_Requirements.pdf).
-Propose a solution.

-**Skills needed**: Python, Django, Meetup API
+**Skills needed**: Python, Django, HTML, CSS, unittests

-**Complexity level**: Average to advanced
+**Complexity level**: Average

 ### Your idea here